It’s time to start purchasing your holiday gifts! We have a big list of local options in our Columbus Gift Guide to work through your shopping list!

 Franklin Park Conservatory and Botanical Gardens: With every changing exhibits and gardens, plus fun activities each week, cooking classes, and other special events, it’s unlikely someone could get bored with a membership to Franklin Park Conservatory.
 No matter the weather, there will always be plenty of beauty to enjoy.

 Columbus Museum of Art: This membership will thrill the art lover on your list.
 CMA is such a fantastic place to explore, and features fun for all ages.

-Local outdoor swimming pool: While these memberships are only valid for several months of the year, they pay off big time during the hot summer days.
+Local outdoor swimming pool.
+Memberships are only valid for several months of the year, but they pay off during the hot summer days.
 Many local pools offer early bird discounts on memberships, so Christmas is the perfect time to buy.

-Community Center membership: Community centers offer so many benefits for individuals or families.
+Community Center membership.
+Community centers offer so many benefits for individuals or families.
 From fitness, hobby classes, sports, events, and even indoor swimming pools, its a membership that can be used all year.
-Pick the center closest to the recipient and be sure to ask if there is a discount for residents of the community, as many have reduced fees for local tax district and school district residents.
+Ask if there is a discount for residents of the community.
+Many have reduced fees for local tax district and school district residents.

 Wexner Center for the Arts: From film to exhibits to special events, there’s so much fun to be had at Wexner Center for the Arts.
 They offer features that are family friendly, as well as ones that are perfect for date night.
 Gift memberships are presented in a box with an extra gift included.